tmuzofa95/superstore_window_functions/README.md

 ```
 superstore-window-functions/
 │
-├── SuperstoreDB.sql                   # Full database script to create and populate the Superstore database
+├── SuperstoreDB.sql                   # Script to create and populate the Superstore database
-└── superstore_window_functions.sql    # All 6 window function queries with comments
+└── superstore_window_functions.sql    # 6 window function queries with comments
 ```

 ---

 ## 🚀 How to Run

-1. Open **SuperstoreDB.sql** in SSMS and run it to create and populate the Superstore database
+1. Open SuperstoreDB.sql in SSMS and run it to create and populate the Superstore database
-2. Open `superstore_window_functions.sql`
+2. Open superstore_window_functions.sql
 3. Run each query individually to see the results

 ---